A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Numerical examples

-as the reference solution, where $\psi_{\text{init}}$ is the initial state defined by \eqref{appB:eq-init}, and $g_N$ is the two-dimensional pixel function defined in Appendix \ref{subsec:appB-2}.
-According to the discussion in Appendix \ref{appB}, this reference solution converges to the true solution rapidly as $N\to \infty$.
-Fig.~\ref{sec4:Fig3} shows the $l^2$-error between the $(2^4, 2^7)$-quantum solution and the reference solution.
+This reference solution describes the exact solution to the ordinary differential system after the discretization in space and converges to the true solution rapidly as $N=N_0^2\to \infty$.
+Fig.~\ref{sec4:Fig3} shows the $\ell^2$-error between the $(2^4, 2^7)$-quantum solutions and the reference solution, which implies that the quantum solution converges to the reference solution, and the final probability success converges to a constant around $0.262$ as $\Delta\tau\to 0$.

-This time, the error comes from both the Suzuki-Trotter formula and the approximation of the PITE operator.
-In fact, we find that the approximation error depends on the time step linearly, while the Suzuki-Trotter error has a dependence on the time step according to its splitting order.
-We provide further details on each error regarding the time step in Sect.~\ref{subsec:4-3-3}, \ref{subsec:4-3-4}.
-Here, we observe that different from the decreasing errors (with respect to simulation time $t$) in the simple cases of vanishing potential (see Fig.~\ref{sec4:Fig1}), the errors in Fig.~\ref{sec4:Fig3} increase as $t$ becomes larger.
-This is consistent with our theoretical overhead in Sect.~\ref{subsec:3-2} that the error may increase for a long-time simulation when the potential is nonzero.
+This time, the error comes from both the Suzuki-Trotter formula and the approximation of the AAPITE operator.
+We can confirm that the approximation error depends on the time step linearly, while the Suzuki-Trotter error has the dependence on the time step according to its splitting order.
+The numerical details on each error regarding the time step are provided in \ref{subsec:4-3-3}, \ref{subsec:4-3-4}.
+Here, we observe that different from the decreasing errors (regarding simulation time $t$) in the simple case of vanishing potential (see Fig.~\ref{sec4:Fig1}), the errors in Fig.~\ref{sec4:Fig3} increase as $t$ becomes larger.
+This is consistent with our theoretical overhead of $\tilde{E}_{\text{tot}}$ in Sect.~\ref{subsec:3-2} that the error may increase for a long-time simulation when the potential function is nonzero.
+On the other hand, Fig.~\ref{sec4:Fig3} also implies that the linear dependence on $T$ in the theoretical overhead \eqref{sec3:eq-err} is not sharp.